RobTillaart/Arduino/libraries/ADS1x15/README.md

 The library has no means to convert this index to the actual numbers as that would take 32 bytes.

-Data rate in samples per second, based on datasheet numbers.
+Data rate in samples per second, based on datasheet is described on table below.

 | data rate | ADS101x | ADS 111x | Notes   |
 |:---------:|--------:|---------:|:-------:|